Moondex/MasterNodeSetupGuide/README.md

 addnode=188.40.174.163:8906
 ```

-Alternatively you can open Tools -> Debug console from your wallet and manually add those nodes using this format with the above list of addresses or the address of any working masternode:
+Alternatively you can open the **Tools -> Debug console** from your GUI wallet and manually add those nodes using this format with the above list of addresses or the address of any working masternode:
 ```
 addnode 140.82.48.96:8906 onetry
 ```